0x464e/pairs/README.md

 This game is played only in the command line and isn't too interesting.
 The GUI version of this game was done as the final project of this C++ programming course.
 You can find the GUI version [here](https://github.com/0x464e/pairs_gui).

+Some commits and other information about the repository's history may appear odd, this is because the commits were originally made to my university's private GitLab from my university account & email.
+Private/sensitive information had to removed from the commits.

 ---

 This program generates a memory game, where a desired amount of players flip over a desired amount randomized cards.
 The card placements are randomized based off a user input seed number.